daijir/daijir/README.md

 🌟 Welcome to my GitHub profile!
 Here’s a little about me:

-- 🔭 I’m Cybersecurity major student
+- 🔭 I’m a Cybersecurity major student
 - 🌱 I’m learning about **networking** and **security engineering**
 - 📚 I love combining hands-on quizzes and practical coding to deepen my understanding
 - ⚡ Fun fact: I enjoy jogging and reading in my free time!